The DAGSI Mission

 I am now a Mechanical Engineer with some Aerospace Engineering responsibilities for AFRL at the Compressor Research Facility (CRF).
 I’ve been working in that capacity for almost two years now and am loving it.

--Philip Bear; USAF AFMC AFLR/RQTX
+Philip Bear; USAF AFMC AFLR/RQTX